 The ability to participate in clinical rotations requires that students meet several conditions.
 Students must successfully complete a criminal background check which includes and a urine drug screen.
 Students must have evidence of BLS certification and meet all health requirements related to preventable disease.
-In addition, FNP students are required to carry additional liability insurance.
+In addition, FNP and ENP students are required to carry additional liability insurance.
+ENP students must have evidence of current BLS, ACLS, and PALS while enrolled in clinical courses.

-The MSON utilizes the ACEMAPP (Alliance for Clinical Education Matching and Placement Program). (www.acemapp.org) ACEMAPP is a secure, online, clinical rotation matching, student on-boarding, and document storage solution for clinical sites, schools and consortia.
+The MSON utilizes the ACEMAPP (Alliance for Clinical Education Matching and Placement Program) for all graduate programs except Nurse Anesthesia. (www.acemapp.org) ACEMAPP is a secure, online, clinical rotation matching, student on-boarding, and document storage solution for clinical sites, schools and consortia.
 ACEMAPP is a system to certify educational and healthcare institutions that students have completed certain requirements prior to the start of their clinical placement.
 This is a web-based online learning system and provides the vehicle for centralized record keeping of the HIPPA, OSHA, and Blood Borne Pathogens requirements that all of the health systems in Southeast Michigan require.
 The ACEMAPP System is also a centralized record keeping system for the student's demographic information and student's immunization, CPR, and TB results.

-All students must enroll annually in ACEMAPP, which is a State system where we complete documentation of the above materials and request clinical placement with many of our clinical affiliations.
+All students must enroll annually in ACEMAPP once their clinical course sequence begins, which is a State system where we complete documentation of the above materials and request clinical placement with many of our clinical affiliations.
 Before you are scheduled to begin a clinical rotation or internship, you will get a notice to your Detroit Mercy email account from the ACEMAPP system on how to sign-on the system and proceed.
 There is an annual fee for the ACE MAPP system.
 Students are required to renew the ACEMAPP and complete required modules annually.
 Once you are registered and sign-on, you can upload many of the required documents (except the Emergency Contact Form and signed physical clearance form) and complete the annual OSHA and HIPPA modules.
 Directions on how to upload documents are included in an attached document.
 If you wish, you can submit all required documents.
 The ACEMAPP system will notify when documents are ready to expire.
 It is the student's responsibility to stay abreast of the requirements and remain up to date.